-You might have seen the previous blog post about the vibration modes of a drum – well, we mentioned that the most powerful vibration of a drum is when we hit it in the centre and that’s when the drum’s pitch is really obvious to hear.
+You might have seen the previous tutorial about the vibration modes of a drum – well, we mentioned that the most powerful vibration of a drum is when we hit it in the centre and that’s when the drum’s pitch is really obvious to hear.
 Hitting the drum in the middle causes the drumhead to vibrate up and down at a certain frequency based on the tension of the drumhead.
 This vibration causes a very small amount of air compression inside the drum, which translates onto the bottom drumhead, and ultimately the bottom drumhead moves up and down too at the same frequency as the top one, making a really powerful vibrating system with a sound we know as that of a popular drum.

 OK, so what is the pitch range of a drum?
 Well, imagine the drum has just had two new heads put on and they are both at the point where they are really loose, but just tightened so that they can vibrate when hit.
-I.e. all the slackness is taken out of the drumheads, but it is as loose as possible without sounding broken.
+I.e. all the slackness is taken out of the drumheads and it has no wrinkles in it, but it is as loose as possible without sounding broken.
 Since the pitch is related to the two drumheads vibrating together, if we tighten either drumhead, the pitch will go up.
 If we tighten both drumheads it will go up more, so imagine tightening both to the point where the two drumheads really cannot be tightened any more, or they will snap and break; OK, that’s now the highest pitch of the drum.
 In reality, these two low and high settings both sound a bit extreme, and there’s certainly a sweeter sounding range somewhere in the middle.

 BUT, the range is quite big and it’s possible to experiment with this range to decide what pitch you want your drum tuned to, to give the best sound for your kit, the best sound for the style of music you are playing, and for your personal performance style and preference too.
-Look, here’s a video of a 13-inch tom being tuned all the way from completely slack, to the first good reading at 79 Hz, and then tuned all the way up to 138 Hz, which is not far off a whole octave on the music scale.
+Look, here’s a video of a 13-inch tom being tuned all the way from completely slack, to the first good reading at 79 Hz, and then tuned all the way up to 138 Hz, which is not far off a whole octave range on the music scale.

 The drum sounds good at all stages in this zone, but obviously some frequencies will sound better with some styles of music than others.
-There are no rules here, but it’s valuable to get an understanding of where you like to tune your own drums in. terms of pitch.
+There are no rules here, but it’s valuable to get an understanding of where you like to tune your own drums in terms of pitch.

 As mentioned in the previous post, there are lots of frequencies given off when the drum is hit, but this ‘fundamental’ frequency which is heard when the drum is hit in the middle is the one that really defines the overall pitch of the drum, and we refer to the fundamental frequency as F0 for shorthand.

 In fact, you don't have to just take our word for it, much of this percussion theory was first written about by probably the most incredible expert in musical acoustics, Professor Thomas Rossing of Stanford University, who has published over 15 books and 400 peer reviewed articles on the subject.
 In particular, the basic theories on drumhead vibration and cylindrical drums is covered in his excellent, though very technical book, Science of Percussion Instruments, which is previewed own Google Books here.
-Our very own Professor Rob Touslon took this knowledge and developed it into a more practical set of strategies and theories for specifically tuning cylindrical drums, which was demonstrated fully to a packed audience of music and acoustics experts in a 90 minute tutorial at the 2009 Audio Engineering Society Convention in New York - there will be a future blog post own the history of the research and development that resulted in the iDrumTune app later, for this who are interested!
+Our very own Professor Rob Touslon took this knowledge and developed it into a more practical set of strategies and theories for specifically tuning cylindrical drums, which was demonstrated fully to a packed audience of music and acoustics experts in a 90 minute tutorial at the 2009 Audio Engineering Society Convention in New York - there will be a future blog post on the history of the research and development that resulted in the iDrumTune app later, for those who are interested!